Volkswagen Models and Racing

-This site previously was owned by Hungerford Volkswagen Club whom has since gone underground.
-I don’t know much of their activities at present, or even if they still exists, but I’m recreating the site to feature some of the content which was meant for the enthusiast and lover of the Volkswagen models.
+This site previously was owned by Hungerford Volkswagen Sports Club whom has since gone underground.
+I don’t know much of their activities at present, or even if they still exists.
+But I’m recreating the site to feature some of the content; which was meant for the enthusiast and lover of the VW models.

 Hungerford Volkswagen Club was set up in early 1998.
 It was founded by local VW enthusiasts.

 From its foundation in 1998, by Sam Young and Ben Fisher (amongst others) the club had been a thinking pot for new and old ideas, bringing some of the oldest VW’s back to life and keeping some of the newer ones running.